 Less than two weeks before the start of class: $125 non-refundable administrative fee

-NOTE: If you are registering on behalf of someone else, please leave a message on the checkout page with the student’s name, email address, and contact information so they receive emails and the course books.
+NOTE: If you are registering on behalf of someone else, please leave a message on the checkout page with the student’s name, email address, and contact information so they receive emails.